 - Rack up credit card debt in advance of your bonus expecting to pay it off.

-- Use it to treat your family and friends to oversized Christmas gifts.
+- Use it to treat your family and friends to oversize Christmas gifts.

 - Count your chickens before they hatch.
 Even if you've been told how much your bonus is, it will be taxed like regular income.
 Because of all the factors that play into it, don't assume you know exactly how much will land in your account.